A Functional Perspective on Knowledge Distillation in Neural Networks: Results and Discussion

-We next study TinyImageNet with ResNet50.
-In the base setting, KD produces significant but marginal functional gains relative to SIDDO; the corresponding prediction agreement shows no clear preference toward correct or incorrect agreement.
-Motivated by the SVHN analysis, we increase the teacher train loss via data augmentation (same training pipeline) -- RandAugment \citep{cubuk2020randaugment} with the default settings -- and examine the consequences for functional transfer and asymmetry.
+\paragraph{Function Transfer in Larger-Scale Settings} To understand how these results scale, we next study TinyImageNet with ResNet50.
+In the base setting, KD produces statistically supported but marginal functional gains relative to SIDDO in Table~\ref{tab:tin-resnet50-ts-0-main}; the corresponding prediction agreement shows no clear preference toward correct or incorrect agreement in Figure~\ref{fig:resnet-TiN-prediction-main}.
+Motivated by the SVHN analysis, we increase the teacher train loss via data augmentation using RandAugment \citep{cubuk2020randaugment} with the default settings, and examine the consequences for functional transfer and asymmetry.
+Here, we increase generalisation performance while increasing the teacher's loss (Table~\ref{TinyImageNet-ResNet50-Teachers-Base-Main-Aug}) to study the nature of knowledge transfer at increased dataset and architecture complexity.

-In the base setting (Table~\ref{TinyImageNet-ResNet50-Teachers-Base-Main-Aug}), teachers have very low train loss and moderate test accuracy.
-With augmentation (Table~\ref{TinyImageNet-ResNet50-Teachers-Base-Main-Aug}), train loss increases while test accuracy improves, as expected.
+In the base setting (Table~\ref{TinyImageNet-ResNet50-Teachers-Base-Main-Aug}), teachers have very low train loss and moderate test accuracy; with augmentation, train loss increases while test accuracy improves, as expected.

-Having established how augmentation changes the teacher regime, we now examine the students under the same settings (teacher seed 0).
-In the base case, KD with $\alpha$ 0.9 improves over SIDDO by at most $0.002$ (Activation Distance), $0.000$ (Rank Disagreement), $0.002$ (Prediction Disagreement), and $0.001$ (JS Divergence) (Table~\ref{tab:tin-resnet50-ts-0-main}) -- statistically significant (Appendix Table~\ref{tab:resnet-tin-significance}) but marginal in magnitude.
-Under augmentation, KD with $\alpha$ 0.9 improves by $0.062$ (Activation Distance), $0.016$ (Rank Disagreement), $0.060$ (Prediction Disagreement), and $0.030$ (JS Divergence) (Table~\ref{tab:tina-resnet-ts-0-main}).
-In both base and augmented settings, the best test loss/accuracy occurs under random control distillation, indicating that improved performance does not require a meaningful teacher signal.
+Having established how augmentation changes the teacher regime, we now examine how this impacts functional similarity between students and teachers (teacher seed 0).
+In the base case (Table~\ref{tab:tin-resnet50-ts-0-main}), KD with $\alpha=0.9$ improves functional similarity over SIDDO by at most $0.002$ (Activation Distance), $0.000$ (Rank Disagreement), $0.002$ (Prediction Disagreement), and $0.001$ (JS Divergence).
+Table~\ref{tab:resnet50-tin-significance} shows that this qualifies as statistically supported transfer; however, it is marginal in magnitude.
+Under augmentation (Table~\ref{tab:tina-resnet-ts-0-main}), we observe substantially larger functional similarity gains: KD with $\alpha=0.9$ improves by $0.062$ (Activation Distance), $0.016$ (Rank Disagreement), $0.060$ (Prediction Disagreement), and $0.030$ (JS Divergence), corroborating the hypothesis that increased teacher error mass is associated with stronger functional transfer.
+Relative to the base teachers, augmentation increases train loss while improving test accuracy, and we observe larger functional alignment under KD in this regime.
+Notably, in both the base and augmented settings, the best test loss/accuracy occurs under random control distillation, indicating that improved performance does not require a meaningful teacher signal.